Curriculum

 Patient population

 There is no denying that the transplant patient population is one that can be complex and challenging clinically.
-The key is to have appropriate mentorship to our trainees so they feel comfortable as they grow into their knowledge of transplant.
+The key is to have appropriate mentorship for our fellows, so they feel comfortable as they grow into their knowledge of transplant.
 We encourage fellows to contact staff with any questions, day or night.

 Teaching opportunities